wemogy/documentation/docs-modules/media/self-hosting/environments.md

   value: "<ENVIRONMENT_NAME>"
   effect: "NoSchedule"

 affinity:
+  nodeAffinity:
     preferredDuringSchedulingIgnoredDuringExecution:
-  - weight: 1 # or 0, if pool has referred: false
+    - weight: 10 # or 1, if pool has referred: false
       preference:
         matchExpressions:
         - key: wemogy-media-environment
           operator: In
           values:
           - <ENVIRONMENT_NAME>
 ```

 The environemnt can be set for each step in the workflow.
 When no environment is specified, the `default` environment will be used to schedule a step.